cleishm/libcypher-parser/pycypher/docs/DeveloperGuide.md

 # Developer guide
 Some familiarity with the
 [Python C API](https://docs.python.org/2/c-api/index.html) may be helpful.
+All file paths in this file are relative to libcypher-parser repository root.

 ## Building

-##### linux_build.sh
+##### make docker-pycypher (aka ci/pycypher_linux_build.sh)
 This is the preferred way.
 Requires docker to be available.
+Builds packages for both 32-bit and 64-bit and for various Python versions.
+Run `./configure && make docker-pycypher` in project root.
+It will first build a container image and install libcypher-parser tarball into it.
+Then it will use this image to build pycypher and bundle libcypher-parser with it.
+Built packages will be tested on image that does not have libcypher-parser installed.
-Just run `./linux_build.sh`.
-It will first build a container image with dependencies and compile and install libcypher-parser into it.
-Then it will use this image to build and test pycypher.
-Afterwards, compiled wheels containing statically-linked copy of libcypher-parser will be available in `dist/`.
+Afterwards, compiled wheels containing statically-linked copy of libcypher-parser will be available in `pycypher/dist/`.

-##### local_tests.sh
+##### tests/check_pycypher.sh
-If for some reason using docker is not possible, this script can be used to build and test the bindings.
-First, compile libcypher-parser in the parent directory.
+This script is automatically executed when doing `make check`.
+If `pycypher/` directory does not exist the test is skipped.
-After that, run `./local_tests.sh`.
-This script relies on `../src/lib/cypher-parser.h` and `../src/lib/.libs/libcypher-parser.so` to be present.
+It relies on `src/lib/cypher-parser.h` and `src/lib/.libs/libcypher-parser.so`
+to be present.
+It builds python extension module in-place and tests it, it does not create distributable packages.

-##### osx_build.sh
+##### ci/pycypher_osx_build.sh
 Unfortunately, this is only meant to be used in a CI build.
-If you want to test Mac OS X compatiblity locally, use `local_tests.sh`.
+Like `ci/pycypher_linux_build.sh`, builds packages for various versions of Python and bundles libcypher-parser with them.
+Afterwards runs tests against created wheels.

 ## PyPI deployment
 Travis build is configured to deploy to PyPI whenever a git tag is pushed.